Duncanma/Blog/content/albums/seattle-night-workshop.md

       ]
     },
     {
-      "Title": "Another shot, working on getting some motion blur of the passing", "Caption": "",
+      "Title": "Another shot, working on getting some motion blur of the passing cars", "Caption": "",
       "Latitude": "",
       "Longitude": "",